 An integrated monitoring system is in place at IWTS that controls the dust and odor emission, sewage discharge and noise impact.
 Sewage collected will be primarily treated before discharging into the public sewer according to the statutory standard such as Water Pollution Control Ordinance or contractual requirement.
 It is also part of our responsibility to collect water samples for laboratory tests by a third-party examination body to ensure the compliance.

 Taking advantage of the terrain conditions, IWTS enjoys the benefits of process efficiency and costs effectiveness by delivering waste to the landfill in one-go by vessels, the energy consumption and pressure on road traffic can be.
 Moreover, the tightly-sealed containers can prevent sewage leakage and odors emission during the waste delivery process to a large extent.

-The 5 waste transfer stations managed by SUEZ NWS are strictly compliant with the statutory environmental and technical standards, handling 7,892 tons of waste per day, which account for over 85% of the total capacity.
+The 5 waste transfer stations managed by SUEZ are strictly compliant with the statutory environmental and technical standards, handling 7,892 tons of waste per day, which account for over 85% of the total capacity.

 treatment capacity in total (five transfer stations)

 of total quantity handled by Hong Kong waste transfer stations